All Posts By

 Eye to 'I': An Oral History Exhibition in Virtual Reality by Student Artist-in-Residency Chunming Zheng (collaborated with Jesse Yu)

-Inspired by the frequently-asked question from her friends-what is the world looks like in your eyes-Chunming set out to recreate her world in an artistic and immersive way.
+Columbia University Master’s Candidate in Oral History student and artist-in-residence at Barnard College’s Movement Lab, Chunming Zheng—inspired by the frequently asked question from her friends: “What is the world looks like in your eyes?”—set out to recreate her world in an artistic and immersive way.
 Through the power of Virtual Reality (VR), Chunming invited viewers to glimpse into the unique perspectives of both herself and her narrator Joseph Lovett, an award-winning filmmaker who is also vision impaired.
 This project explored the intersection between oral history and VR; while VR brings viewers into our eyes, oral history, through the telling and listening, offers the bridge to the heart.
 It is a journey from Eye to “I“.

 In addition to this Chunming, repurposed the interview with Lovett into multiple audio files set up at a listening booth in which attendees could hear him recount his life experiences and how they relate to – not just Going Blind – but all his work.